arivictor/intentional-architecture-in-python/book/3-layers.md

 The application layer orchestrates domain objects to fulfil use cases.
 It's the conductor.
 The domain provides the instruments, and the application plays the music.

 From Chapter 2, we had a `BookingService`.
 It coordinated bookings.
-That's application-level concern—not business logic, but use case execution.
+That's application-level concern—not business logic, but executing a use case.

 Here's `application/booking_service.py`: